People rely on their attorneys to zealously represent them and act in their

 However, even if the client succeeds in proving legal malpractice, they

-must the prove that the malpractice caused them damage.
-For example, a
+must then prove that the malpractice caused them damage.
+For example,

 legal malpractice, but it does not cause a client any damages because